Book I: Chapter 26

 So who was it that entered Alan’s room?

-I’ve got to say, I was a bit shocked myself when I saw none other than Ghaz al’ Ridwan Ma’bus!
+I’ve got to say, I was a bit shocked myself when I saw none other than Bill Gates!

-But that said, even I who hate listening to this hogwash, even I know enough about current events to know that Dr. Ma’bus is the most beloved world leader of our day.
+But that said, even I, who hate listening to this hogwash, even I knew enough about current events to know that Bill Gates was the most beloved world-saving philanthropists of our times.
 To think that he of all people would show up here as Alan’s captor was beyond belief.

-(Of course, it didn’t help matters to recall that I had actually let myself believe that Ma’bus might actually be The Sav— but arg, enough of that!)
+(Of course, it didn’t help matters to recall that I had actually let myself believe that Gates might actually be The Sav— but arg, enough of that!)

 I shifted my attention back to Alan and his visitor…

-“Torturing you?
-I have done no such thing.
-We are merely holding you for your own good.
+“Torturing you?”
+Gates sighed.
+“Why I have done no such thing.
+My team is merely holding you for your own good.
 I’d say that’s pretty altruistic.
 And as for my image, apparently the world likes me quite a bit.
-After all, the U.N. just elected me Secretary General.”
-Upon seeing Alan’s surprised look, Ma’bus added, “Oh, that’s right.
+After all, the U.N. elected me Secretary General.”
+Upon seeing Alan’s surprised look, Gates added, “Oh, that’s right.
 You didn’t hear the news.
 Well, allow me to fill you in: Ki-Moon is dead – don’t ask me how, I’m sure your friend Benedict had something to do with it.
 In any case, I am the new Secretary General.
 As usual, I gave an impassioned speech at my coronation.
 It was a lovely ceremony.
-But more importantly, I pretty much control the world now.”
+But more importantly, this is just another stepping stone in The Great Reset – soon enough I’ll be named the first World President and then I’ll control the world forever more.”

 “What’s the matter?”
-Ma’bus teased, when Alan didn’t respond.
+Gates teased, when Alan didn’t respond.
 “Cat got your tongue?”

 “What do you need ME for?”
 Alan relaxed back into his bonds.
-“In your own words you already said you control the world.
+“In your own words you already said you’ll control the world.
 What else is there?”

 “I want souls, dear Brother, SOULS…”

 Fighting against this, Alan cried out, “There’s nothing you could do to make me help you!
-I don’t care if The Brotherhood did help you get control of the UMAN territory – clearly we underestimated you, but you’re still nothing more than a glorified economist.
+I don’t care if The Brotherhood did help you gain control of the world’s resources after your made up plandemic – clearly we underestimated how you would use The Great Reset and your Climate Change agenda.
+But even still, you’re nothing more than a glorified nerd.
 You’ve already been given more than you deserve and when I get out of here, I’ll personally see to it that you are finished.
 You can’t harm me and you know it.”

 “I may not be able to kill you, but I have ways to influence you.”